Anant-mishra1729/Anant-mishra1729/README.md

 - 🌌 I love **Stargazing** and tweaking **My Old Linux PC**

-- 🌠 Fact ~ The iron in our blood was once part of a star
+- 🌠 Fact ~ The iron in our blood was once inside a star

 <br>